Who can create Composite Surveys?

 Not supported exports

-Including pre-made exports from “Files” modal, and dynamic exports.
+- All other exports, including pre-made exports from the “Files” modal and dynamic point cloud exports.

 Will composite datasets work with BYOD data?